The 6 Best 7-String Electric Guitars – Guide and Reviews of Some Great Models

 However, when it comes to modern, solid-body electric guitars, the first mass-produced 7-string model arrived in the early 1990s – the Ibanez UV7, a Steve Vai signature model.
 Since then, these instruments boomed in popularity, especially as bands like Korn, Mushroomhead, Trivium and Deftones utilized them to powerful effect.

-Our chart highlights five guitars that span all price ranges – from under $200 right up to over $1,000.
-Then stick around for a guide to everything you need to know about the 7-string guitar.
+Our chart highlights a handful of models that span all price ranges – from under $200 right up to those pushing $2,000!
+Then stick around for a guide to everything you need to know about 7-string guitars.

 |Image||Electric Guitar / Rating||Summary||Check Price|